Diagnose user logon issues

 Time taken to complete authentication to the remote session.

-If logon scripts are configured for the session, this is the time taken for the logon scripts to be executed.
+If logon scripts are configured for the session, this is the time taken for the logon scripts to be run.

 If profile settings are configured for the user or the virtual machine, this is the time taken for the profile to load.

 If Citrix Profile Management is configured, the Profile Load bar includes the time taken by Citrix Profile Management to process user profiles.
 This information helps administrators to troubleshoot high profile processing duration issues.
-When Profile Management is configured, an increased duration is displayed by the Profile Load bar.
+When Profile Management is configured, the Profile Load bar displays an increased duration.
 This increase is caused by this enhancement and does not reflect a performance degradation.
 This enhancement is available on VDAs 1903 and later.